wagnergbastos/-udacity-SDCNDP-Projetc2/README.md

 Before recording the video, the left and right lines of the tracks were validated with the lane_check (left_fitx, right_fitx) function.

+The results of corrections in fames with errors are:

 ![frame Ok 1040](./output_images/frameOk1040.jpg)

 ![frame Ok 1042](./output_images/frameOk1042.jpg)